unduli-attacked/frc-docs/source/docs/software/state-space/state-space-intro.rst

             - Ex.
 A flywheel might have 1 :term:`output` from a encoder that measures it's velocity.
             - Ex.
 A drivetrain might use solvePNP and V-SLAM to find it's x/y/heading position on the field.
 It's fine that there are 6 measurements (solvePNP x/y/heading and V-SLAM x/y/heading) and 3 states (robot x/y/heading).

+        Outputs of a :term:`system` are often represented using the variable :math:`\mathbf{y}`, a column vector with one entry per :term:`output` (or thing we can measure).
+For example, if our :term:`system` had states for velocity and acceleration but our sensor could only measure velocity, our, our :term:`output` vector would only include the :term:`system`\'s velocity.

+    Measurement
+        Measurements are :term:`output`\s that are measured from a :term:`plant`, or physical system, using sensors.

     Plant
         The system or collection of actuators being controlled.